PanosChatzi/panos-chatz/content/home/experience.md

   description = """
   Responsibilities included:

-  * Cardiopulmonary exercise tests and physical fitness assessments in patients with cardiovascular diseases.
+  * Cardiopulmonary exercise tests and functional capacity assessments in patients with cardiovascular diseases.
-  * Processing and analysis of muscle oxygenation (near-infrared spectroscopy) data.
+  * Processing and analysis of muscle oxygenation data.
   * Participated in journal clubs and weekly lab meetings.
   """